 It’s a slow afternoon and you’re craving for something to munch on.
 You don’t really want something heavy, you just want something for a snack.
 Don’t worry.
 We got you covered.
 Even though you just want to mindlessly chew on something, it doesn’t mean that it has to be bland.
 So, gear up – we are making this spiced nuts recipe.

-We are using pecans, almonds, and cashews for this spiced nuts recipe, but you can use any nut combination you fancy.
+For this spiced nuts recipe, you can use any nut combination you fancy.
 It’s up to your personal preference and creativity!
-You can use fresh almonds, walnuts, nutmeg, or simply have a mix of all the nuts.
+You can use fresh almonds, walnuts, pecans, cashews, peanuts, or simply have a mix of all the nuts.
 And you can also switch up the spices by using your favorite spice mix.
 Rosemary and thyme will add a wonderful earthy fragrance to the nuts.
 This snack is going to be absolutely delicious and addictive.
-Big plus: you can make it easily in a slow cooker without risking the nuts getting burned unlike if you use an oven!
+Big plus: you can make it easily in a crockpot without risking the nuts getting burned unlike if you use an oven!

 How To Make Spiced Nuts

 The perfect holiday snack.
-Make a big batch and serve when you've got guests over.
+Make a big batch of these mixed spiced nuts in the crockpot and serve when you've got guests over.

 Melt the butter and add the nuts.

 Add powdered sugar and coat the nuts evenly.

 Slow cook the nuts on high for 15 minutes.

 In a bowl, mix together cardamom, cinnamon, ginger, nutmeg, and cloves to make the spice blend.